bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 #### Type byte

 The type byte's most signficant bit is reserved and must be 0.
 The 4 next bits indicate the type of address (type bits) and the 3 least significant bits (size bits) specify how the data must be interpreted.
-The meaning of the 3 least significant bits depends on the type of address but should always allow the address to be checked for a correct length.
+Although the meaning of the 3 least significant bits depends on the type of address they should always allow the address to be checked for a correct length.

 #### Data

 The data part really deserves not much explanation as its meaning is dependent on the version field.
-To keep within the intended uses cases, no more than 251 bytes should be encoded in the data component.
+To keep within the intended use cases, no more than 251 bytes should be encoded in the data component.

 #### Checksum